jimasp/behave-vsc/README.md

   - Default: empty string
   - A single-quoted csv list of environment variables to use when calling a behave command.
   - Example `'var1':'val1','var2':'val2'"`
-  - You can escape single quotes like this: `'var3':'a value with a \\' quote'`
+  - You can escape single quotes like this: `'var3':'a value containing a \' quote'` (the escape should be double-slashed `\\'` in the settings.json file itself).

 ---
 ## Known Issues
-- Refresh button duplicated (MS have a [fix](https://github.com/microsoft/vscode/issues/139737) in the works).
 - Does not support multiple workspace folders.
 (No plans to support this.)
+- The "Go to Step" feature doesn't always work and never will.
+This is because there are a lot of ways to specify step matching and parameters in behave (parse,  cfparse, re).
+- Refresh button duplicated if more than one test extension is active e.g. pytest tests, (MS have a [fix](https://github.com/microsoft/vscode/issues/139737) in the works).
 - Parallel tests add up durations, making it look like parallel test runs take longer than they actually do.
 - Check if the issue has been reported in github [issues](https://github.com/jimasp/behave-vsc/issues)?